Am I a Bad Friend? 7 Easy Ways to Tell If You Need to Work on Your Friendship Game

 2) You Can't Seem to Get Close to People

-Part of having a close and fulfilling life is having deep friendships with people.
+Part of having a fulfilling life is having deep friendships with people.
 Do you feel like you can't really get close to anyone?
 Does it always seem like your plans would be ruined if you were more vulnerable and honest with the people around you?

 For example, let's say your classmate told you honest stories about his dark past.
 You could bond and get closer to him by relaying some of yours, but you don't want to risk having him know "dirt" about you.
 You'd rather have a little bit of power over him instead, by being the only one in the relationship who knows about the other's vulnerabilities.